Telesphore-Uwabera/University-Residence-Management-API/README.md

 *  Implement caching for frequently accessed read-only data to improve API performance.
 *  Use Django's cache framework or a suitable third-party library.

-**Submission:**

-*  Updated Django project with implemented authentication, authorization, pagination, and caching features
-*  Updated API documentation reflecting the new functionalities.

-**Evaluation Criteria:**

-*  Correctness and effectiveness of authentication and authorization mechanisms
-*  Implementation of pagination and filtering
-*  Appropriate use of caching
-*  Updated and accurate API documentation

 ### [Stage-3: Advanced Features and Security](https://github.com/ALU-BSE/Summative-Project-UniNest-API/blob/stage-3/README.md)

 1. **Personal Data Handling:**